BilalAhmadKhanKhattak/SysDoxer/README.md

 This project is driven by **curiosity, self-learning, and system-level understanding**, not academic requirements.

-actually, in some sense I was helping somebody else, in some way, but when I saw visual studio, dotnet and searched a little about C#, it really got my attention
+Actually, in some sense I was helping somebody else, in some way, but when I saw visual studio, dotnet and searched a little about C#, it really got my attention
 Though I have worked on Python, you may say, and it leads in some domains really good, but, C#, I can say, it HAS THE GUTS OF FREEDOM. like, in just some "not so long code" you can talk to the system! and the other feature which got my attention was